Can Science Really Sing a ‘Song of Ice and Fire’: Weekly Donga

 An artificial sun can be created through a nuclear fusion reaction in which two atomic nuclei fuse to form a larger and heavier atomic nucleus.
 [GETTYIMAGES]

 There is a fantasy drama called ‘Game of Thrones’, which received great acclaim from the beginning, but ended with a dragon-headed sword, and is still aroused by viewers.
 The characters’ great acting skills and realistic visuals embroidered the screen splendidly, but the key element of the box office’s success was the detailed and meticulous storyline.
 The reason that it was possible to create a complex narrative structure was because the original novel was supported.
 The original fantasy novel, first published in 1996, was titled ‘A Song of Ice and Fire’.
-And here surprisingly, there are realistic ideas that could make the nuclear fusion of our dreams come true.
+And here surprisingly, there are realistic ideas that might make the nuclear fusion of our dreams come true.

 The idea of making helium by combining hydrogen, which is familiar to us, instead of uranium, a radioactive isotope, has been around for quite some time.
 Fortunately, the deuterium atom required for this is in the sea for a lifetime, and nuclear fusion energy made from 1 ton of seawater is as efficient as energy produced from coal or 270 tons of oil.
 The problem is to create a sun-like environment on Earth where the fusion reaction takes place.
 At least two conditions are required to fuse atomic nuclei that they hate each other so much.
 When a solid is heated to a very high temperature, it passes through a liquid and a gas to a state called plasma, which can be regarded as the most violent moment.
 Nuclear fusion occurs only when the nuclei are moved so vigorously that they can collide, or they are confined in a very narrow room and applied high pressure to crush each other.
 The mass of the sun is so high that its core can fuse when its core temperature reaches only 15 million degrees Celsius.
 On a low-mass Earth, the pressure is much weaker, so a much higher temperature is required.